asgharkapk/BPSR-ZDPS/README.md

 3. Click on the Green Plus to add the Entity, or the Red Minus to remove them.
 4. Open the `Add Tracked Skill` menu.
 5. Type in the Name _or_ Skill Id of the Skill you want to track being cast.
-6. Type in the Cooldown time, in milliseconds, for the selected skill.
-   - It is suggested to use the base highest cooldown time for skills rather than the lowest to ensure it accurately reflects for players with lower tier Battle Imagines.
+6. Verify the Cooldown Time displayed is not `0.0`.
+   - If the Cooldown Time is `0.0` then you likely have selected the wrong skill.
+ZDPS will automatically calculate tier-based cooldown reductions so only the base value is needed (which is auto-filled for you when selecting a skill).
 7. Click Add Skill To Tracker.

 > [!NOTE]
 > When adding Skills, the names used are the same as displayed in-game.
 If multiple results for the same name appear, you likely want to use the lower Skill Id version.
 In the screenshot above, Skill Id `3920` is the actual Skill Cast for the Airona Battle Imagine.
 For Tina the Skill Id would be `3921`.

+> [!NOTE]
+> Tracked skills go into a "pool" of skills.
+You do not need to add a unique instance of a skill per entity (and the UI will prevent you from trying to make that mistake).

 In the actual Entity list at the top, you can freely change the order of Entities, giving them your priority cast order.
 Such as which player should cast Airona first in the event of a death.